dennisvdang/chorus-detection/README.md

 ### Initial CRNN Model Architecture

-- **Input Layer**: Receives the preprocessed and standardized feature arrays, segmented by measure and frame.
+- **Input Layer**: Receives the preprocessed and standardized feature arrays, segmented by meter and frame.
 - **Convolutional Layers**: Three convolutional layers, each followed by max pooling, extract hierarchical features from the input data, capturing various aspects of the musical signal.
 - **Recurrent Layer**: A bidirectional LSTM layer processes the time-distributed frame features, enabling the model to understand long-term dependencies and temporal patterns in the song data.
 - **Output Layer**: A time-distributed dense layer with a sigmoid activation function makes binary predictions for each segment/meter, indicating the presence or absence of a chorus.